-Scientists at Clemson University have identified five of the oldest and largest gamma-ray blazars yet known, a discovery that may unlock the mysteries of deep space.
+A team of scientists from Clemson University and NASA have discovered five of the most extreme gamma-ray blazars yet known, a discovery that may unlock the mysteries of deep space.

-Scientists measure the size of celestial bodies in solar masses, with a single solar mass equivalent to the size of the sun.
+Two of blazars, for instance, contain supermassive black holes that weigh at least 1 billion solar masses, with a single solar mass equivalent to the size of the sun.
 The supermassive black hole at the center of our galaxy, in contrast, has a mass of 4 to 5 million times the sun’s.

 “Is it because one black hole ate a lot all the time for a very long time?
 Or maybe because it bumped into other black holes and merged into one?
 To be honest, we have no observations supporting either argument,” Ajello said.